bensheldon/island94.org/_posts/2025-01-30-ruby-thread-contention-simply-gvl-queuing.md

 * A request that takes 1,000ms and largely spends its time doing string manipulation, for example a background thread that is taking a bunch of complex hashes and arrays and serializing them into a payload to send to a metrics server.
 Or rendering slow/big/complex views for Turbo Broadcasts (CPU-bound Thread)

-⠀.In this scenario, the CPU-bound thread will be very greedy with holding the GVL and it will look like this:
+In this scenario, the CPU-bound thread will be very greedy with holding the GVL and it will look like this:

 1. IO-bound Thread: Starts 1ms network request and releases GVL
 2. CPU-bound Thread: Does 100ms of work on the CPU before the GVL is taken back
-3. IO-bound Thread: Gets GVL back and starts next 1ms network request and releases GVL
+3. IO-bound Thread: Gets GVL again and starts next 1ms network request and releases GVL
 4. CPU-bound Thread: Does 100ms of work on the CPU before the GVL is taken back
 5. Repeat … 8 more times…
 6. Now 1,000 ms later, the IO-bound Thread, which ideally would have taken 10ms is finally done.
 That’s not good!

 That’s the worse case in this simple scenario with only two threads.
 With more threads of different workloads, you have the potential to have even more of a problem.
 Ivo Anjo also [wrote about this too](https://ivoanjo.me/blog/2023/02/11/ruby-unexpected-io-vs-cpu-unfairness/).
+You could speed this up by lowering overall thread quantum, or by reducing the priority of the CPU-bound thread (which lowers the thread quantum).
+This would cause the CPU-bound thread to be more finely sliced, but because the minimum slice is governed by the tick (10ms) you'd never get below a theoretical maximum of 100ms for the IO-bound thread; 10x more than optimal.